-During the period under review, the Council worked closely with the Department of International Relations and Cooperation and Council for Geoscience as well as the Provisional Technical Secretariat of the Comprehensive Nuclear-Test-Ban Treaty (CTBT) Organisation, to host the first African CTBT On-Site Inspection Regional Introductory Course from 10 to 17 April 2016.
-The course was structured to provide participants with an opportunity to familiarise themselves with the on-site inspection regime according to the Treaty and its development in preparation for entry into force.
+In addition to the annual training programme under the auspices of the Organisation for the Prohibition of Chemical Weapons and conducted by the South African Military Health Service, the Council worked closely with the Department of International Relations and Cooperation, the Council for Geoscience as well as the Provisional Technical Secretariat of the Comprehensive Nuclear-Test-Ban Treaty (CTBT) to successfully host the first African CTBT On-Site Inspection Regional Introductory Course from 10 to 17 April 2016.
+The course was structured to provide participants with an opportunity to familiarise themselves with the on-site inspection regime according to the CTBT and its development in preparation for entry into force.
+The Council has also supported South Africa's offer to host further CTBT training initiatives of the CTBTO.